gokavarapu99/TicketService/README.md

 1. Try catch is not implemented .
 Can be implemented and we can add custom exception handling.
 2. Integrate with Frontend React or Reactnative using axios.
 3. Migrating from H2 to Mysql / oracle database.
-4 .Deploying to EC2 / VM and autoscaling based on load.
+4. Deploying to EC2 / VM and autoscaling based on load.
 5. Deploying to ElasticBeanstalk .
 6. Can be converted to Serverless lambda functions as per requirement.